andrewosh/union-hyperdb/README.md

 #### `index(cb)`

 Compute a layer index over the entire database, such that lookups will require constant time (in the number of layers).

-If one does *not* call `index` before calling read-intensive methods, then those methods might need to sequentially search each layer for content.
+__Note__: If one does *not* call `index` before calling read-intensive methods, then those methods might need to sequentially search each layer for content.